Skip to content ↓

 Animals

 Our two donkeys Loopey and Norman, and two alpacas Cuthbert and Rupert live at The Farm.
-We also have ducks, chickens and two farm cats Violet and Beaumont (named in tribute to the Lady of the house).
-Our guinea pigs Pumpkin and Cookie and Kripke the snake reside in the Science Block.
+We also have three peacocks with Greek themed names - two males, Hermes and Helios and our Pea-Hen, Lefka.
+They are joined by ducks, chickens and two farm cats Violet and Beaumont (named in tribute to the Lady of the house).
+Our guinea pigs Biscuit, Muffin and Cookie live in the Science Block along with Kripke the snake and our lovely Stick Insects.
+Boarding pupils enjoy seeing our Cherry Barb Tropical Fish in the Boarding House.
 The animals can provide pupils with a sense of calm, comfort and safety whilst diverting attention away from a stressful situation and towards one that provides pleasure.

 Outdoor Life